 It appears that, around 2017, SmileDirectClub’s rapid expansion caused it to outgrow its customer service.
-More recently, they’ve been implementing initiatives designed to improve customer support—like a mobile app to track your progress, virtual check-ins with dental professionals, and expanded availability.
+More recently, they’ve been implementing initiatives designed to improve customer support — like a mobile app to track your progress, virtual check-ins with dental professionals, and expanded availability.
 Based on more recent reviews, it seems to be working.

 It’s more difficult to gauge Invisalign’s customer service satisfaction, as most questions and concerns go directly to the individual dentist or orthodontist and are handled within their office.

-But having a personal contact (like a dentist’s office) is preferable to relying on remote customer support teams.
+But we think having a personal contact (like a dentist’s office) is preferable to relying on remote customer support teams.
 It means that the people addressing your questions and concerns will be intimately familiar with you and your teeth.
 Plus, you can speak directly to your dentist instead of going through a customer service representative, so you’ll get an answer from an expert right away.